NETWAYS/gitlab-training/day1/07_Collaboration/02_Collaboration.md

       *master    f2cce0c [origin/master] Rename test directory
       wip-foobar d92a5ad Why wont it work?!

-Hint: There are various `push` methods that can be configured
+Hint: There are various `push` methods that can be configured.

 ~~~SECTION:handouts~~~